Ergodic properties of partially hyperbolic diffeomorphisms with topological neutral center

-Next we prove that the flow $\psi_t$ is $C^{\infty}$ using an argument similar to the argument used in \cite{AVW}.
-In our case, since we are not dealing directly with the diffeomorphism instead of dealing with a bundle automorphism, the proof is slightly simpler.
-The proof is obtained from an application of Journ\'e Lemma (Theorem \ref{theo:JN}) after one has concluded that $\psi_t$ is $C^{\infty}$ along $\mathcal F^c$, $\mathcal F^s$ and $\mathcal F^u$ leaves.
+Next we prove that the flow $\psi_t$ is $C^{\infty}$ using an argument similar to the argument used in \cite{AVW}, although in our case, since we do not obtain a disintegration of $\mu$ which is globally invariant, we need to use the local accessibility hypothesis in place of accessibility.
+The proof is obtained from an application of Journ\'e Lemma (Theorem \ref{theo:JN}) after one has concluded that $\psi_t$ is $C^{\infty}$ along $\mathcal F^c$, $\mathcal F^s$ and $\mathcal F^u$ plaques.

 \begin{theorem} \cite{Journe} Let $\mathcal F_1$ and $\mathcal F_2$ be transverse foliations of a manifold $M$ whose leaves are uniformly $C^{\infty}$.
 Let $\eta:M\to \mathbb R$ be any continuous function such that the restriction of $\eta$ to the leaves of $\mathcal F_1$ is uniformly $C^{\infty}$ and the restriction of $\eta$ to the leaves of $\mathcal F_2$ is uniformly $C^{\infty}$.
 Then $\eta$ is uniformly $C^{\infty}$. \end{theorem}